tubayapa/Responsive-YouTube-Clone-React/README.md

 - **Moment:** (time formatting )
 - **Responsive:** The application is designed with responsiveness in mind, ensuring a seamless experience across various devices and screen sizes.

-## How to Run:

-1. Clone this repository to your local machine.
-2. Navigate to the project directory.
-3. Install dependencies using `npm install`.
-4. Obtain a YouTube Data API key from the Google Cloud Console and replace `YOUR_API_KEY` in the `.env.example` file with your actual API key.
-5. Rename `.env.example` to `.env`.
-6. Run the application using `npm start`.
-7. Open your browser and visit `http://localhost:****` to view the YouTube clone.

 Feel free to contribute to this project by submitting bug fixes, feature enhancements, or suggestions for improvement.
 Happy coding!